silverstripe/silverstripe-framework/docs/en/reference/preview.md

 * **getCurrentStateName**: get the name of the current state (e.g. _LiveLink_ or _StageLink_).
 * **getCurrentSizeName**: get the name of the current device size.
+* **getIsPreviewEnabled**: check if the preview is enabled.
 * **changeState**: one of the `AllowedStates`.
 * **changeSize**: one of _auto_, _desktop_, _tablet_, _mobile_.
 * **changeMode**: maps to _threeColumnLayout_ modes - _split_, _preview_, _content_.
+* **enablePreview**: activate the preview and switch to the _split_ mode.
+Try to load the relevant URL from the content.
+* **disablePreview**: deactivate the preview and switch to the _content_ mode.
+Preview will re-enable itself when new previewable content is loaded.

 ## Related